YuzhuoMa97/SPAGxECCT/README.md

 ## Introduction of SPAGxE+

-SPAGxE+ is a scalable and accurate G×E analytical framework that controls for familial relatedness.
+SPAGxE+ is a scalable and accurate G×E analytical framework that controls for sample relatedness.

 - Step 1: SPAGxE+ fits a covariates-only model to calculate model residuals.
 These covariates include, but are not limited to, confounding factors such as age, gender, SNP-derived principal components (PCs), and environmental factors.
 The specifics of the model and residuals vary depending on the trait type.
 Since the covariates-only model is genotype-independent, it only needs to be fitted once across a genome-wide analysis.
 Incorporating random effects to account for sample relatedness during null model fitting is optional.

 - Step 2: SPAGxE+ identifies genetic variants with marginal G×E effects on the trait of interest.
 First, marginal genetic effects are tested using score statistics.
 If the marginal genetic effect is not significant, S<sub>G×E</sub> is used as the test statistic to characterize the marginal G×E effect.
 If significant, S<sub>G×E</sub> is updated to genotype-adjusted test statistics.
-To balance computational efficiency and accuracy, SPAGxE<sub>CCT</sub> employs a hybrid strategy combining normal distribution approximation and SPA to calculate p-values, as used in previous studies such as [SAIGE](https://saigegit.github.io/SAIGE-doc/) and [SPAGE](https://github.com/WenjianBI/SPAGE).
+To balance computational efficiency and accuracy, SPAGxE+ employs a hybrid strategy combining normal distribution approximation and SPA to calculate p-values, as used in previous studies such as [SAIGE](https://saigegit.github.io/SAIGE-doc/) and [SPAGE](https://github.com/WenjianBI/SPAGE).

+SPAGxE+ is a scalable and accurate G×E analytical framework that controls for sample relatedness and case-control imbalance.
+The sparse GRM is crucial for characterizing familial structure, and SPA is used to calibrate p-values.

 ## Introduction of SPAGxEmix<sub>CCT</sub>+